Interview – José Manuel Lorenzo Rodríguez from CTC

 • Food quality and safety.
 Shelf-life studies and microbiology predictive.

-• Use of by-products from the agro-food industries.
+• Use of side streams from the agro-food industries.

 • New packaging systems: active and / or intelligent packaging.